nida78/wp-wiki-tooltip/README.md

 ## Can I disable tooltips for mobile access?

 Since version 1.7.0 you can define a minimum screen width that is necessary to show the tooltips!

+## Can I use the content of a certain section instead the complete Wiki page?

+Since version 1.9.0 you can request a section by its title (anchor) using an extra attribute of the shortcode (```section="anchor-of-section"```)!

 # Installation